daradib/boran/README.md

 ![boran screenshot](static/boran-screenshot.png)

-The backend is implemented as a Python/Django app with voter and volunteer (agent) records in PostgreSQL.
-The frontend is a single page with inline JavaScript using jQuery, WebRTC, and iframe-embedded Google Forms and Jitsi Meet.
+The backend is implemented as a Python/Django app with voter and volunteer (agent) records in a SQL database.
+The frontend is a single page app using JavaScript/jQuery, WebRTC, and optionally Jitsi Meet.

 ## Developing